viaMala Alta: Wergenstein - Cufercalhütte SAC

 Description

 The starting point of this classic ski tour in the Beverin Nature Park is the mountain village of Wergenstein at 1487 m above sea level.
-With a view of the Val Schons, we begin the ascent over open, sun-drenched slopes and sparse forest sections.
+With a view of the Val Schons, we begin the ascent over open, sun-drenched slopes and light forest sections.

-Depending on the snow and avalanche conditions, the mountain guides choose the optimal route into the high alpine silence:
+Depending on snow and avalanche conditions, the mountain guides choose the optimal route into the high alpine silence:

 Safety Note